rjdman/machine-learning/projects/capstone/final_report.md

 I chose to split the data into train/validation/test sets.
 The train set will be used to train the classifier, with the validation set providing context on the generalisation of the model.
 The test set will be kept to evaluate the performance of the final model.

-There were three stages to preprocessing:
+There were four stages to preprocessing:

 * Sampling
 * Creating folders